Citing a Book in MLA Format

 Review the nine steps again.

 The publisher's name might sometimes be on the copyright page instead of the title page.
-You may have to do some sleuthing when looking for citation information in a book because each publisher has its own conventions about where to place the book's identifying information.
+You may have to do some sleuthing when looking for citation information in a book because each publisher has its conventions about where to place the book's identifying information.

-Now that you know more about how to cite a book, move on to the Got It? section to watch citations being created, and practice creating book citations in MLA format.
+Now that you know more about how to cite a book, move on to the Got It? section to watch citations being created and practice creating book citations in MLA format.

 Image - Button Next